ryansheehy0/RS_Cheat_Sheets/Data_Structures/stacks_queues_and_lists.md

 [Home](../README.md#data-structures)

-# Abstract Data Structures
+# Stacks, Queues, and Lists
-Abstract data types(ADTs) define which operation can be used, but not how the data is to be stored and organized.
+They define which operation can be used, but not how the data is to be stored and organized.

 <!-- TOC -->